gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 ---
 layout: post
-description: An ensemble based on Convolutional Neural Networks for Text Classification in Chatbots could outperform big players like Api.ai
+description: Convolutional Neural Networks for Text Classification outperforms Api.ai.
+Read what does it means for your Chatbot
 title: Deeplearning in Text Classification
 image: /assets/minos-chart.png
 ---